-Next, the Temporary Committee will negotiate with states and Indigenous peoples to set the criteria for enhanced-participation status.
+Next, the Temporary Committee will negotiate with states and Indigenous Peoples to set the criteria for enhanced-participation status.

-In October, it will host a four-day workshop in Geneva, Switzerland with states and indigenous peoples to discuss who will receive the enhanced status, what the requirements to gain it will be, who will decide who gets it, and what having that status will enable them to do (for example, will permanent observers be able to participate in negotiations).
+In October, it will host a four-day workshop in Geneva, Switzerland with states and indigenous Peoples to discuss who will receive the enhanced status, what the requirements to gain it will be, who will decide who gets it, and what having that status will enable them to do (for example, will permanent observers be able to participate in negotiations).

-Stacey Lambert, Crown-Indigenous Relations representative for Canada, told Native News Online that Canada has been advocating for enhanced participation for Indigenous peoples since the World Conference in 2014.
+Stacey Lambert, Crown-Indigenous Relations representative for Canada, told Native News Online that Canada has been advocating for enhanced participation for Indigenous Peoples since the World Conference in 2014.

 “It has been a difficult issue in terms of convincing member states that are not excited about the idea of expanding membership in the United Nations to come on board with the idea, but we continue advocacy with Indigenous partners,” Lambert said, “Essentially, to try to help other member states to understand that no sky falls when Indigenous people speak for themselves at the United Nations.
 They are doing so already, they just aren't given the access that they should be given and the voice that they should be given.”

-Deer said that the campaign’s objective is to get at least one body within the UN—either the General Assembly or the Human Rights Council—to recognize a status for Indigenous peoples equivalent to that of a primary observer.
+Deer said that the campaign’s objective is to get at least one body within the UN—either the General Assembly or the Human Rights Council—to recognize a status for Indigenous Peoples equivalent to that of a primary observer.

 “If you get one of them, other members of the UN can follow suit,” he said.
 “It gives leverage for Indigenous people to say, ‘Hey, we got the status and the Human Rights Council, we want it at the General Assembly, we want it at the World Bank, we want it at UNESCO.
 That's how you open the door.
-You create a wage and you push that wedge deeper and deeper so it gets the door wider and wider.”
+You create a wage and you push that wage deeper and deeper so it gets the door wider and wider.”